NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 # Summary
 [summary]: #summary

-Gradually deprecate the use of unquoted URL syntax in Nix code and especially Nixpkgs.
+Discourage and eventually remove the use of unquoted URL syntax in Nix code and especially Nixpkgs.

 # Motivation